 Being a wildlife lover and visiting Australia meant that seeing a kangaroo was high up on my list during our visit.
 We had checked out a few places along the Great Ocean Road where we hoped to see them but left the area with not one sighting.
 There were no kangaroos to be found.

 A bit disappointed we continued on our road trip heading up the coast through Southern Victoria towards Sydney.
 We continued to make various stops in places where they could be seen yet they still eluded us.
 That is, except for the dead kangaroos everywhere.
 Yes, dead kangaroos.
-I would equate them to the white tail deer that we have at home in Wisconsin.
-They are everywhere, including in the roads, so they get hit by oncoming traffic.
+I would equate them to the whitetail deer that we have at home in Wisconsin.
+They are everywhere, including on the roads, so they get hit by oncoming traffic.

 My tally was up to about 6 roadside displays when I cracked open one of the guidebooks in our car to look at our route for the day.
 In the sidebar was a paragraph about seeing kangaroos at Pebbly Beach.
 At that moment excitement overtook me.
 Could this be the moment I see my first kangaroo?

 We circled it on our map and made the decision to stop off at Pebbly Beach for the afternoon.
 I know, it is probably ridiculous to the locals that someone would be that excited to see a kangaroo.
 I know if someone was visiting Wisconsin and going bonkers over the whitetail deer I would laugh.
 But for a girl from the USA, seeing a kangaroo in Australia was an absolute must.

 Boy was I in for a treat.
 A pebbly beach is home to a large resident population of kangaroos.
 They were everywhere and we spent the better part of the afternoon photographing them in various areas of the beach and park.
 You could tell that they were used to people being around them.
 They tolerated us moving amongst them and although they appeared pretty tame, we didn’t try to touch them.